I wanted to show you a few hip pain exercises that will help you get immediate relief.

-Perform 1 set of 2 reps with a 5 second hold.
-Progress to a 20 second hold at the end position.
+Perform one set of 2 reps with a 5-second hold.
+Progress to a 20-second hold at the end.
 The intensity is light for this static stretch.

 The purpose of this exercise is to target and loosen up the muscles in the inner thigh, which are often tight due to hip pain.

 #4 – Kneeling Lunge

 Begin in an upright standing position.
 Take a big step forward with one leg and slowly lower the knee of your back leg to the ground.
 Tighten your abdominal and glute areas.
 Bring your hips forward.
 Look for a stretch in the hip area and hold it for a few seconds, and then return to the starting position.
 Repeat this movement on the other leg.

 Perform one set of 2 reps on each side, alternating back and forth.
 Perform this exercise in a smooth, controlled movement with a good stretch at the end position.
 The intensity is light, which is more of a dynamic stretch.

 The purpose of this exercise is to stretch out the front of the hip to help relieve hip pain.